 }

-Listing 16-9: Attempting to use val after we have sent it down the channel
+Listing 16-9: Attempting to use val after we’ve sent it down the channel

-Here, we try to print out val after we’ve sent it down the channel via tx.send.
-Allowing this would be a bad idea: once the value has been sent to another thread, that thread could modify or drop it before we try to use the value again, which would potentially cause errors or unexpected results due to inconsistent or nonexistent data.
-However, Rust gives us an error if we try to compile this code:
+Here, we try to print val after we’ve sent it down the channel via tx.send.
+Allowing this would be a bad idea: once the value has been sent to another thread, that thread could modify or drop it before we try to use the value again.
+Potentially, the other thread’s modifications could cause errors or unexpected results due to inconsistent or nonexistent data.
+However, Rust gives us an error if we try to compile the code in Listing 16-9:

 error[E0382]: use of moved value: `val`